-If the other person displays a particular attitude and you mirror this quite visibly, this can invite further dialogue and a deeper understanding of what he or she is feeling.
-By doing so, you show that you have a strong sense of what the other is communicating verbal as well as nonverbally, and you raise the other's awareness of his or her own (sometimes subconscious) body language.
+If the other person displays a particular attitude and you mirror this quite visibly, this can invite further dialogue and a deeper understanding of what they are feeling.
+By doing so, you show that you have a strong sense of what the other is communicating verbal as well as nonverbally, and you raise the other's awareness of their own (sometimes subconscious) body language.